ipfabric/docs/docs/releases/previous_releases/ip_fabric_v3.md

   can be enabled / disabled
 - When the application will lose connection with the server then is shown "Connection lost" overlay
-- Juniper Junos - filter out VRRP backup virtual IP from the managed IP list
+- Juniper JunOS - filter out VRRP backup virtual IP from the managed IP list
 - Managed duplicate IP table - removed for:
   - Aruba AP - /32 IP on tunnel interfaces taken from another